 I am aware that none of the above is easy, as I am in the trenches right with you, but the good news is that it gets easier with practice.

-As for the people who assume (you know who you all are), please take active steps to overcome this.
+As for the people who assume (you know who you all are), do not tell our stories, and indeed please take active steps to overcome this.
 Watch Chimamanda's Ted Talk as a first step and the next time you want to put someone in a box, BE MINDFUL of what you are doing and face your biases.
-We are not all single stories, we have our own minds / complexities / visions of life and we hope you will learn and practice that sooner than later.
+We are not all single stories any of us; we have our own minds / complexities / visions of life and we hope you will learn and practice that sooner than later.